Theories of taxation: Lindahl's model

+Lindahl's model

 In the Lindahl model, if SS’ is the supply curve of state services it is assumed that production of social goods is linear and homogenous.
 DDa is the demand curve of taxpayer A, and DDb is the demand curve of taxpayer B. The Horizontal summation of the two demand curves results in the community’s total demand schedule for state services.
 A and B pay different proportions of the cost of the services which is vertically measured.
 When ON (O = graph origin, at axes intersection) is the amount of state services produced, A contributes NE and B contributes NF; the cost of supply is NG.
 Since the state is non-profit, it increases its supply to OM.
 At this level, A contributes MJ and B contributes MR (the total cost of supply).
 Equilibrium is reached at point P on a voluntary-exchange basis.

+Lindahl's equilibrium

 The Lindahl equilibrium proposes that individuals pay for the provision of a public good according to their marginal benefits in order to determine the efficient level of provision for public goods.
 In the equilibrium state, all individuals consume the same quantity of public goods but may face different prices because some people may value a particular good more than others.
 The Lindahl equilibrium price is the resulting amount paid by an individual for his or her share of the public goods.

+The significance of the Lindahl equilibrium is that it satisfies Samuelson's rule and is therefore said to be Pareto efficient, even though there are public goods.
+It also sets out how efficiency can be achieved in an economy with public goods by using personalized prices.
+Personalized prices are equal to the individual estimate for the public good and the public good's cost.